 - See also: go, protobuf, gfs, x86-isa

-- I have 16 facts about Sawzall programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Sawzall programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: